userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

 ### Hooks

-The extension sets a [`configure` hook](/t/supported-snap-hooks/3795) to run a script named `hooks-configure-desktop` upon installation, every time the snap is refreshed, and whenever the user changes a configuration option using `snap set` or `snap unset`:
+The extension defines a [configure hook](/t/supported-snap-hooks/3795) that run a script named `hooks-configure-desktop` upon installation of the snap, every time the snap is refreshed, and whenever the user changes a configuration option using `snap set` or `snap unset`:

 ```yaml
 hooks: